dmontagu/fastapi-utils/docs/user-guide/openapi.md

 will have distinct `operationId`s.
 However, it also means that an auto-generated client will have extremely verbose function names like `getResourceApiV1ResourceResourceIdGet`.

-To simplify your operation IDs, you can use `fastapi_restful.openapi.simplify_operation_ids` to replace the generated operation IDs with ones generated using *only* the function name:
+To simplify your operation IDs, you can use `fastapi_utils.openapi.simplify_operation_ids` to replace the generated operation IDs with ones generated using *only* the function name:

 ```python hl_lines="3 13 17"